Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Proposed Metrics

 \subsubsection{Rate of Change of RoCoF}

-Power systems worldwide are experiencing faster dynamics due to the rapid growth of highly variable demand and generation technologies.
-While RoCoF is an extremely important metric for TSOs it does not capture all the fast and nonlinear dynamics namely the second-order ones.
-For this reason, we take its derivative, $\mathrm{RoCoF'}$:
+As indicated above, RoCoF is an important and widely used metric for TSOs.
+However, due to the rapid growth of highly variable demand and generation technologies, it appears relevant to also calculate its derivative in order to capture fast and nonlinear dynamics.
+For this reason, we define $\mathrm{RoCoF'}$ as follows:

 where, similar to $\tau$, $\Delta\tau$ is a time window parameter for $\mathrm{RoCoF'}$ calculation.
 To quantify and get an understanding of the long-term stochastic evolution of second-order derivatives, we calculate the standard deviation of $\mathrm{RoCoF'}$, $\sigma_{\mathrm{RoCoF'}}$: